 Federal regulations require TBCC to have a fair and equitable refund policy for students receiving financial aid who officially or unofficially withdraw from all classes.
-Withdrawing (or non-attendance) may result in financial debt for you and may also make you ineligible for future financial aid (including loans).
-We strongly urge you to consult with a Career Education Advisor and Financial Aid Advisor to help you with decisions about withdrawing.
-TBCC's Refund Policy is included in the Schedule of Classes in the section "Paying for Courses."
-The Schedule of Courses can be found at www.tillamookbaycc.edu.
+Withdrawing (or non-attendance) may result in financial debt for the student and may also make the student ineligible for future financial aid (including work study and loans).
+We strongly urge students to consult with a career education advisor and financial aid advisor to assist with decisions about withdrawing.
+TBCC's Refund policy is included in the Schedule of Classes in the section "Paying for Courses."
+The Schedule of Courses can be found at www.tillamookbaycc. edu.
 Hard copies are available at the Student Services Office and a copy is mailed to each residential listing in Tillamook, County.